 In Argentina, so long as a guaranty provides arm's-length benefit to the Argentine guarantor and the required corporate formalities are complied with, the guaranty will be enforceable, subject to potential avoidance, depending on the circumstances, if the guarantor enters into insolvency proceedings within two years of the guarantee being granted in the case of new debt.
 Also, the Argentine courts have held that some transactions in which a company has provided financial assistance to, or a guarantee for, the acquisition of its shares have violated the Argentine Commercial Companies Law ("ACC"), by violating the administrator's duties of loyalty and care and the restriction on companies giving financial assistance or providing guarantee in connection with the acquisition of their own shares.
 It is not possible under Argentine law for a company to grant a blanket security interest in all of its personal property assets and security will need to be provided under separate documentation for each category of collateral.
 Also, it is a challenge to obtain a perfected security interest in a bank account, which may require the construction of a trust and additional time and expense.
 Notary fees, stamp taxes and registration fees can be material in connection with secured transactions and will vary depending on the type of assets pledged and the location of the pledgor and its assets.
 Registration of some security interests may take between one and several months.
-Also, the concept of collateral agency is not recognised under Argentine law, so each of the lenders will need to directly be a party to the local security documents and intercreditor arrangements affecting local collateral.
-A bill is currently being discussed in the Argentine congress that, if adopted, would recognise the concept of collateral agency.
+A recent law recognises the concept of collateral agency, so lenders do not need to be a party to the local security documents and intercreditor arrangements affecting local collateral.

 In Brazil, there is no requirement that a Brazilian guarantor receive corporate benefit provided that the required corporate formalities are complied with and, provided further, that a guarantee without sufficient corporate benefit may be avoided in an insolvency proceeding of the guarantor within two years of the guarantee being granted.
 It is not possible for a company to grant a blanket security interest in all of its personal property assets and security will need to be provided under separate documentation for each category of collateral.
-Fiduciary liens are the preferable security type for foreign creditors given the protection it brings in insolvency scenarios; although there has been a debate over the legality of fiduciary liens to the benefit of foreign creditors, in particular in connection with fiduciary liens on real estate due to certain restrictions on the ownership of real estate by foreign entities or individuals.
-Notary fees and registration fees can be material for the taking of security over real property and personal property pledges and will vary by the region where the registry is located.
+Fiduciary liens are the preferable security type for foreign creditors given the protection they bring in insolvency scenarios; although there has been a debate over the legality of fiduciary liens to the benefit of foreign creditors, in particular in connection with fiduciary liens on real estate due to certain restrictions on the ownership of real estate by foreign entities or individuals.
+Notary fees and registration fees can be material for the taking of security over real property and personal property pledges and will vary by the region where the applicable registry is located.
 Registration of security can take up to one month, depending on the type of security interest being registered and the location of the registry.
 If the borrower has outstanding indebtedness with BNDES (subject to certain exceptions), the borrower will need a waiver from BNDES for additional indebtedness, which may take some time.
 Notably, recent changes to Brazilian law have enhanced the attractiveness of the Brazilian legal regime to international lenders.
 First, foreclosing on liens over shares of publicly traded companies and other financial assets (e.g., time deposits) has become quicker.
 Also, Brazil has recently adopted the so-called "Apostille Convention", which should facilitate and expedite the recognition in Brazil of documents executed abroad, avoiding the need for the expensive and timeconsuming "consularisation" procedure.